kbss-cvut/jopa/README.md

 Notable changes:

+* **0.19.0** - Add RDF4J driver (renaming of Sesame driver, which has been deprecated and will be removed in the future)
 * **0.17.0** - Support for SPARQL-based entity attributes and Criteria API.
 See the [wiki](https://github.com/kbss-cvut/jopa/wiki) for more details.
 * **0.15.0** - Support for multilingual String attributes.
 See the [wiki](https://github.com/kbss-cvut/jopa/wiki/Multilingual-String-Attributes) for more info
 * **0.14.0** - Support for the Semantic Object Query Language (SOQL).
 See the [wiki](https://github.com/kbss-cvut/jopa/wiki/Semantic-Object-Query-Language) for more info